 “Photo-ionization detector or PID instrument” means a gas detection device that utilizes ultra-violet light to ionize gas molecules and is commonly employed in the detection of non-methane volatile organic compounds.

-“Pneumatic device” means an automation device that uses natural gas, compressed air, or electricity to control a process.
+“Pneumatic controller” means an instrument used to maintain a process condition such as liquid level, pressure, pressure differential, and temperature.

 “Pneumatic pump” means a device that uses natural gas or compressed air to power a piston or diaphragm in order to circulate or pump liquids.